 VICTOR -HUGO VACA II QUOTED IN THE SUN FRONT PAGE USNA ARTICLE

-Carter Page and New York born Hispanic writer and maverick artist Victor-Hugo Vaca II survived the “extended plebe year” mentioned in his prophetic Washington Post quote.
+Carter Page and New York born Hispanic author, Victor-Hugo Vaca II, survived the “extended plebe year”, mentioned in Page’s Washington Post quote.

 The warnings of toxic leadership at the highest levels of United States government fueled by Operation Mockingbird-like propaganda from fake news outlets, are echoed by both former U.S. Naval Academy Midshipman, “The Man In the Memo”, Carter Page, and Victor-Hugo Vaca II, the outspoken, award-winning screenwriter/director of “Crackhead Jesus: The Movie”, a film about the origins of modern-art-gonzo-journalism.